Lutheran Bible School Records, 1907-1939

 In 1918, the school moved to Grand Forks and a high school was built.
 Enrollment rose of 89 in the year following the move to Grand Forks.
-With the onset of the Great Depression during the 1930s, the school closed in 1935.
+With the onset of the Great Depression, the school closed in 1935.

 Access Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Acquisition Method: Photocopied from originals held by the Norwegian-American Historical Association in Northfield, Minnesota; 81-795

 Original/Copies Note: Photocopied from originals held by the Norwegian-American Historical Association in Northfield, Minnesota

 Preferred Citation: (Description of Item).
 Lutheran Bible School Records.
 OGLMC 649, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

 Finding Aid Revision History: Finding aid added to Archon in April 2020.